MEDSCI 709 : Nutrition in Health and Disease

 - Appreciate the complexity of nutrition in action from the individual to the community, nationally and internationally (Capability 1.2)

-- Identify different study designs, and their strengths and weaknesses (Capability 1.2 and 2.1)
+- Identify and analyse different study designs, and their strengths and weaknesses (Capability 1.2 and 2.1)

 - Demonstrate an understanding of bias in research (Capability 1.2, 2.1 and 4.1)